Does Milk Cause Mucus or Cough?

 Parents often feel that their child produce more mucus after drinking milk or eating dairy foods.
 Some people complain that their throat feels coated, and this makes them cough.

-However, everyone has mucous.
+However, everyone has mucus.
 Mucus is produced by cells within the nose, sinuses and lungs.
 It consists of water, salt and various proteins that help trap germs and particles of dirt.
 Antibacterial enzymes and proteins called antibodies in mucus also help to kill germs and protect from infection.
 Mucus is moved towards the back of the throat by microscopic hair cells called 'cilia', where it is then swallowed.

 Too much mucus can make the nose run or drip down the back of the throat, leading to “post-nasal drip” and cough.
 Infections and allergy can also trigger excessive mucous production, causing cough and sore throats.
 Heating, air conditioning and some medicines (for example, some anti-histamines) can dry the mucus, which can irritate the throat and be hard to clear.